-In 2015 Joanne Leighton initiated a trilogy of works which will span 5 years with her signature piece 9000 Steps, performed by six dancers on a bed of salt to the music Drumming, Steve Reich.
+In 2015 Joanne Leighton initiated a trilogy of works which span over 6 years with 9000 Steps, performed by six dancers on a bed of salt to the music Drumming, Steve Reich.
 This work was followed in 2018 with Songlines, for eight dancers, created to the fascinating musical composition In C by Terry Riley.
-This trilogy will conclude with her production People United in 2021.
+This trilogy concludes in 2021 with People United featuring an original soundscore by Peter Crosbie.

 An internationally recognized pedagogue, Joanne Leighton regularly gives lectures and workshops.
 She has taught for companies such as Jean-Claude Gallotta, Catherine Diverrès, Angelin Preljocaj, Trisha Brown Company, Batsheva Company, Charleroi / Danses, AMNT in Tokyo, Need Company, Rosas, Wim Vandekeybus, and dance centers like the Seoul International Choreographic Center (South Korea); The Menagerie de Verre, Paris; Centre National Danse in Paris; Atelier de Paris / CDCN; PARTS; Dansens House in Copenhagen; and the Croatian Institue for Movement and Dance / Zagreb Dance Center.
 She has also taught in art schools such as the fine arts school in Toulouse.